-Prepares students for Cisco Certified Network Associate Routing and Switching certification by covering CCNA Routing and Switching exam objectives.
+3:2:3 Prepares students for Cisco Certified Network Associate Routing and Switching certification by covering CCNA Routing and Switching exam objectives.
 This course is not sponsored, endorsed, or affiliated with Cisco Systems, Inc. Cisco and CCNA are registered trademarks of Cisco Systems, Inc. in the United States and certain other countries.
 A course fee is required.
 Prerequisite: CNT 220 with a grade of C or higher; or permission of the Instructor.

-CNT 250 - Virtualization and Cloud Computing

-Provides students with an in-depth understanding of virtualization and cloud computing concepts through lecture and hands-on lab exercises.
-This course covers topics that include benefits of virtualization, virtualization terminology, hardware requirements, hardware selection and compatibility, configuration and administration of desktop virtualization, server virtualization and cloud computing, virtual networking, and virtual machine performance.
-Laboratory exercises use common commercial and freely available virtualization software.
-Prerequisite: CNT 120 and CIS 249 or 264 with grades of C or higher; or, permission of the Instructor.
+CNT 250 - Virtualization and Cloud Computing 3:2:3 Provides students with an in-depth understanding of virtualization and cloud computing concepts through lecture and hands-on lab exercises.
+This course covers topics that include benefits of virtualization, virtualization terminology, hardware requirements, hardware selection and compatibility, configuration and administration of desktop virtualization, server virtualization, cloud computing, and virtual networking.
+The course also explores the "As a Service" (aaS) concept such as Infrastructure As A Service (IaaS), Platform As A Service (PaaS) and Software As A Service (SaaS) and the offerings available on common cloud providers.
+Cloud management and develops techniques are covered as well.
+Laboratory exercises allow students to use common commercial and freely available virtualization software and common cloud computing providers.
+Prerequisite: CNT 120 with a grade of C or higher.
+Co-requisite: CIS 249 or 264; or permission of the Instructor.

-CNT 260 - Wireless Network Administration
+CNT 260 - Wireless Network Administration 3:3:1.5